 - Credit Union.

-In Iowa, a landlord may be able to make deductions from a tenant’s security deposit for the following reasons:
+Even though the security deposit is the property of the tenant, there are legal reasons under Iowa's law that a landlord may be allowed to deduct money from this deposit.
+An Iowa landlord may be able to make deductions from a tenant’s security deposit for the following reasons:

 - Unpaid Rent